1 - Choose Installation Area

 Place the tip of the mortar bag into the joint.
 Begin squeezing grout into the joints between the bricks.
 Start at the top of the wall and work your way down.
 Fill the vertical joints first coming back to fill in the horizontal joints.
 Work the bag across the joints as you are twisting the bag to squeeze grout out.
 Fill the joints as neatly as possible and completely fill (but don’t overfill) the joints.
 This will make clean up much easier.

 21 - Strike the Joints

 Note: Pay close attention to the instructions provided by the grout manufacturer for curing times as these will vary.
 Waiting too long to strike the joints will make it difficult, even impossible, to remove the excess grout.
-It is better to strike them sooner than later.

 22 - Clean Up